Esau Khamati Oriedo: Politics

 He was an embodiment of the pan-ethnic African nationalistic struggle for Kenya's freedom from colonial and imperial rule.
 All aspects of colonialism or ethnocentric hegemony engendered abject bête noire from Esau Khamati.
 His altruistic valor, against all forms of injustices, was buttressed by an acumen of pragmatism in congruent with innate abilities of a tactician and strategist.
 He presciently cognized the alteration in the aboriginal lifestyle caused by the presence of foreign explorers and missionaries, and eventual colonization of his people was an irreversibility to which he and his people had to adapt to by founding a practicable neoteric pan-ethnic nation-state.
 He understood the fragile dynamics of such a contemporary pan-ethnic nation-state that consisted a collection of traditionally separate societies with customarily divergent cultural-dogmata living under a shared neoteric socioeconomic and political governance system.
 Thus, he presciently cautioned against counterintuitive ethnocentric hegemony that would lead to the establishment of an oligarchic nation-state of autochthonous vassals.
 Esau was, indeed, a vociferous critic of any act of tribalism, especially interethnic savage internecine exploits of tribal underpinnings that engendered divisiveness that undermined the pan-ethnic African nationalism struggle to end colonial rule.

 As a polyglot lingua franca, he pivoted an en bloc mélange of Kenyan ethnicities in a grassroots edification and mobilization of support for the pan-ethnic African nationalism cause(s).
 Innately conversant with intra-ethnic and interethnic issues of importance to a trans-ethnic spectrum of fellow Kenyans, he was a respected conciliator.
 His compatriots in the fight for Kenya's independence transcended both tribal and societal stratum.

-When Kenya acquired her independence in December 1963, he was elected to several terms as a councilman in the County Council of Kakamega;The Republic of Kenya.
-"Kakamega County Council Elections."
-The Kenyan Gazette (1966): 151. he voluntarily gave up his position — at the start of ‘70's — to the younger generation, whom he continued to mentor.
+When Kenya acquired her independence in December 1963, he was elected to several terms as a councilman in the County Council of Kakamega; he voluntarily gave up his position — at the start of ‘70's — to the younger generation, whom he continued to mentor.
 County councils were important local governments of the new Republic of Kenya chartered with enormous responsibilities of developing and implementing infrastructure necessary to integrate vast and variedly diverse highly localized peoples and systems—geographical, cultural, socioeconomic, lingual, political and religious locales—into a unified republic that would represent the interests of her peoples.

 In 1964 he successfully spearheaded the election to the national parliament of his apprentice, Edward Eric Khasakhala, the first member of parliament (MP) in Bunyore.